-Are you using PR to promote your business?
+Are you using PR to promote your photography business?

-If you’re not entirely sure what PR is, then fair enough!
-If that’s the case, I’ve written this article just for you.
-It explains what PR is and would be a useful read in order to get clued up.
+If no, and the idea of PR to promote your photography business is new to you, then fair enough!
+If that’s the case, I’ve written this article.
+It explains what PR is and would be a useful read in order to get clued up on the basics.
+(I’ve also written many other articles on the subject of PR too).

 But let’s presume that you are aware of what PR is.
 Surely then, you’ve realised that PR could potentially put you and your business in front of thousands of potential customers?
 Just imagine what that might mean in terms of sales!